-Some reactions to IVIG can be delayed, occurring up to a few days after treatment.
+Some reactions to SCIG can be delayed, occurring up to a few days after treatment.
 These include blood clots in the lung and haemolysis.

-Please see the other information leaflets at the end of this document for more details.
-If you get any symptoms as described above after an infusion you should get medical advice urgently - either contact the neuromuscular team for advice, or out of hours call the Neurology ward (ward 17, Royal Preston Hospital).
-Contact numbers are below.
+Please see the other information leaflets at the end of this document for more information.
+If you have any symptoms as described above after an infusion you should get medical advice urgently - either contact the neuromuscular team urgently for advice or out of hours call the Neurology ward (Royal Preston Hospital).
+All contact numbers are below.

-Contact numbers for help or advice:
+Contact for help or advice

 Neuromuscular specialist nurse 01772 523412

 Brock infusion suite 01772 523248

-Neurology ward at Royal Preston Hospital (out of hours urgent advice) 01772 524312
+Neurology ward at Royal Preston Hospital (Neurology out of hours) 01772 524312

-Other relevant leaflets
+Other relevant leaflets:

-- Information sheet about intravenous immunoglobulin (IVIG) in the treatment of acute and chronic neurological diseases. - Patient information home therapy with intravenous immunoglobulin (IVIG).
+- 1. Information sheet about intravenous immunoglobulin (IVIG) in the treatment of acute and chronic neurological diseases. - 2.
+Patient information home therapy with intravenous immunoglobulin (SCIG).